japertechnology/DEVELOPER-JAPER-IO/README.md

-# developer.japer.io
+# developer.japer.io GitHub

-Welcome to the official public repository for the JAPER Technology API, where you’ll find reference materials and sample requests to help developers integrate with JAPER.
+### Welcome to the official public repository of resource for use with the JAPER Technology API.

+## Getting Started

+1. Sign up for an account at [www.japer.technology](https://www.japer.technology/shop) and purchase your API key.
+2. Read the API documentation at [developer.japer.io](https://developer.japer.io) and understand out interface.
+3. Use this GitHub documentation to quick start your implementation.

+## API Overview

 `/ping` Check the status of JAPER AWS API Gateway.